adityanarayanjha2007-alt/fake-news-filter/README.md

 ---

 ## ✨ Features
+- Adaptive training pipeline that learns directly from your data.
 - Detects whether news is fake or real using AI.
 - Shows a confidence score for each news item.
 - Works with text or news links.